-- Publication of the Commission’s Alert Mechanism Report (AMR), the draft Joint Employment Report and recommendations for the euro area, accompanied by a Staff Working Document.
+- Publication of the Commission’s Alert Mechanism Report (AMR), the draft Joint Employment Report and Recommendations for the Euro Area, accompanied by a Staff Working Document.

-- Publication of a country report by the Commission services for each Member State, analysing its economic and social situation and progress on implementing the country-specific recommendations and towards the Europe 2020 strategy.
+- Publication of a country report by the Commission for each Member State, analysing its economic and social situation and progress on implementing the country-specific recommendations and towards the Europe 2020 strategy.
 For the Member States selected in the Alert Mechanism Report, it also includes the ‘in-depth review’ of possible imbalances.

 - Submission of the National Reform Programmes (NRPs) and Stability and Convergence Programmes (SCPs) by each Member State, presenting concrete reforms and measures towards implementing the country-specific recommendations and the Europe 2020 strategy.

 - Adoption of the proposals for country-specific recommendations for each Member State (except those under a stability support programme) by the Commission, followed by formal Council endorsement of the country-specific recommendations.
-The recommendations focus on the issues which require the most urgent attention in the next 12 to 18 months due to their macro- and socio-economic significance.
+The recommendations focus on the issues that will require the most urgent attention in the next 12 to 18 months due to their macro- and socio-economic significance.
 The recommendations are also consistent with the Europe 2020 strategy.